You may have heard people say that the town of Interlaken is not very spectacular.

 Brienz is a short train ride away and is a great little town with an exquisite lake view of the surrounding mountains.

 Get off at "Brienz West" and take a stroll along the lake promenade.
 You could walk all the way back to Interlaken, but the many cutesy houses prevented us from ever leaving the town.
 In fact, we took quite a long nap on one of the lakeside park benches and finally returned to the same train station we got off from...

 Plan on a two hour transfer from your Interlaken hotel to the top of the Grindelwald First ski resort.
-We had sent our skiing equipment to Grindelwald ahead of time, taking advantage of a convenient and inexpensive service by SBB: For only 10 Francs, a huge bag filled with two pairs of skies, boots, and helmets was shipped from our home to there!
+We had sent our skiing equipment to Grindelwald ahead of time, taking advantage of a convenient and inexpensive service by SBB: For only 12 francs, a huge bag filled with two pairs of skies, boots, and helmets was shipped from our home to the destination.

-Needless to say, the views of surrounding mountains (and most of all, Eiger's North Face) was exquisite!
+Needless to say, the views of surrounding mountains (and most of all, Eiger's North Face) were exquisite!

-But once you have had enough of mountain vistas and you miss city life, Switzerland's capital of Bern is just 40 minutes from Interlaken.
+After all those mountain vistas, Switzerland's de facto capital of Bern is just 40 minutes from Interlaken.
 It has a beautiful medieval town center and is well known for its arcade shopping streets...

 What are your favorite things to do in or around Interlaken?